Giving Voice to the Human Spirit

 Just follow The James River Singers.

 David Pedersen became the artistic director and conductor of the James River Singers in 2011 after having joined the ensemble as a singer in 2007.
 Mr. Pedersen serves as director of music at St. Joseph Catholic Church in Richmond, Virginia, where he conducts adult and youth choirs.
 He is also the director of the University of Richmond Women’s Chorale and served as interim director of Schola Cantorum in 2011.
 He is the founding director of the choir program at the Greater Richmond School of Music and he frequently serves as clinician and adjudicator at choral festivals.
 Mr. Pedersen has previously directed the music programs at Our Lady of Mount Carmel Catholic Church in Newport News, Virginia, and Risen Christ Catholic Community in Boise, Idaho.
 He founded and directed the Honor Choir, Women’s Chorale and Classical Guitar Ensemble at Bishop Kelly High School in Boise, Idaho from 2003 to 2006.
-Ensembles under his direction have earned top ratings at festivals and competitions, and have performed on concert tours of the United States as well as Austria, Czech Republic, Slovak Republic and Hungary.
+Ensembles under his direction have earned top ratings at festivals and competitions, and have performed on concert tours of the United States as well as Austria, Czech Republic, Slovak Republic, Hungary, Finland, Estonia, Latvia, and Lithuania.
+He has also performed in Slovenia, Croatia, and Italy.
 In 2006 his high school choirs were invited to perform in Austria and Czech Republic for the celebration of the 250th anniversary of Mozart’s birth.

 Mr. Pedersen holds Bachelor of Music and Master of Music degrees from Northern Arizona University in Flagstaff, Arizona.
 He is a member of the American Choral Director’s Association and the Church Music Association of America.